 It’s all there.
 Benefits.
 Social proof.
 Frustrations.
 Promises.
 Etc.

-They even provide a visual of the exact product you’ll be receiving in the mail.
+They even provide a visual of the exact product you’ll receive in the mail.

-Craft Coffee’s subscription sales page hits all the right notes, starting with a perfectly descriptive headline.
+In this competitive (and caffeinated) marketplace, Craft Coffee’s subscription sales page hits all the right notes.

 I’d recommend including some extra testimonials early on the page, but there are some fantastic ones included further down on the landing page.